 - Which “hiking in the rain gear” should you bring

-- Extra tips for hiking in the rain
+- Extra tips for hiking in rain showers

 Rain scares many hikers off the trail.
 You can’t blame them.
 It sounds challenging to enjoy nature as the wind and rain rage against you.

 Still, a rain shower provides new ways of looking the world.
-The mist produces a mysterious, ghostly effect and the rain turns plants greener and the water bluer.
-Animals act differently.
+The mist produces a mysterious, ethereal effect and the rain turns plants greener and the water bluer.
+Animals act different.
 You may even notice changes in yourself.

 Regardless of its appeal, you might think you have to get wet – as in soaked to the bone – to see this alternate reality.
 So, why not stay home and look at pictures of misty, beautiful forests on Instagram instead?

 A bit of wind and rain should never put you off a hike.
-Just remember the benefits of being outside even when its pouring.
-More importantly, there’s no need to get wet as long as you have the appropriate clothing.
+You remember the benefits of being outside even when it’s pouring.
+And, there’s no need to get wet as long as you have the appropriate clothing.

 Hiking in the rain is an experience all its own, and we’re here to show you how to do it so that you’re not only safe and warm but also so that you appreciate it.